-Nathan Kurtz is a manager in Entrepreneurship for the Ewing Marion Kauffman Foundation, where he focuses on Kansas City entrepreneurship, promoting the Kauffman Foundation’s programs to startups, entrepreneurs, and business and civic leaders in the community.
-Kurtz also works to develop and expand the Entrepreneurship team’s programs around the region and nation.
+Nathan Kurtz is a senior program officer in Entrepreneurship for the Ewing Marion Kauffman Foundation, where he focuses on Kansas City entrepreneurship, promoting the Kauffman Foundation’s programs to startups, entrepreneurs, and business and civic leaders in the community.
 Prior to joining Kauffman, Kurtz worked in numerous entrepreneurial capacities.
 He was the president and chief operating officer at KR Legal Management, where he was instrumental in helping the company grow and scale.
 He also was the co-founder and chief operating officer at Legal Sonar/National Lawyer Review, a privately held and angel-funded legal resources and marketing company.
 Earlier, he was the general manager and chief operating officer at The Roasterie, Inc., where he worked in several different positions helping to grow the regional coffee roaster into a Kansas City entrepreneurial success story.
 Kurtz earned a Bachelor of Arts degree in economics from Claremont McKenna College.
 He was named to the 2009 class of Ingram’s magazine Twenty in their Twenties.
 He served for two years as president of KC Roundtable and is a volunteer alumni interviewer for Claremont McKenna College.